How a Psychiatric Service Dog Can Help With Depression

 However, if you want to get an ESA or register your current pet as your ESA, you have to get a letter from a mental health professional.
 This letter must say that you have a mental health condition and your pet helps you cope with this condition.3

-For example, a service dog may be trained to bring your medication to you if your depression symptoms are preventing you from being able to get the medicine on your own.
+For example, a psychiatric service dog may be trained to bring your medication to you if your depression symptoms are preventing you from being able to get the medicine on your own.
 Service dogs can also help to calm symptoms of anxiety by providing companionship to their human.1,3

-If you ever find yourself in an emergency situation, service dogs can bring over a phone or get someone to help you.1,3
+If you ever find yourself in an emergency situation, psychiatric service dogs can bring over a phone or get someone to help you.1,3

 Just like any other kind of pet, you want to make sure that you are able to care for a service animal.
 Having a service animal comes with physical, mental, and financial responsibilities.
 If you are unsure if you can take on the responsibility of a service animal, try starting with something that is lower-maintenance like a fish or a plant, and work your way up to a dog.3